V4Fire/Client/src/components/friends/daemons/README.md

       hook: ['created', 'mounted'],
       watch: ['someProperty', '?$el:click'],

-      // This function will be called on `created` and `mounted` hooks,
+      // This function will be called on the `created` and `mounted` hooks,
-      // as well as on `someProperty` property change and `click` event on the component root node
+      // as well as on the `someProperty` property change and the `click` event on the component's root node
       fn: console.log
     }
   };